lystom/WMSAN/docs/user_guide.md

 [Body Waves](notebooks/body_waves/synthetic_CCF.ipynb){: .btn}

 ## WMSAN to noisi
-To use the equivalent vertical force as a starting model for [noisi](https://github.com/lermert/noisi).
+To use the Proxy for the Source Force as a starting model for [noisi](https://github.com/lermert/noisi).

 [Rayleigh Waves](notebooks/rayleigh_waves/wmsan_to_noisi.ipynb){: .btn}